University Service / Service-Learning Policy for Spring 2022

 Review the following resources for ideas for online community-engaged learning.

-Please contact Rosemary F. Riel, Assistant Director of Academic Engagement, with your questions, concerns, additional e-resources and ideas for sharing with our Loyola community-engaged colleagues.
+Please contact Pat Cassidy, Associate Director for Programs, with your questions, concerns, additional e-resources and ideas for sharing with our Loyola community-engaged colleagues.

 Community and civic engagement is central to the Jesuit educational mission and Loyola’s commitment to transformative student learning.
 CCSJ works in partnership with Academic Affairs to help faculty and students at both the undergraduate and graduate levels connect academic endeavors with community goals in mutually beneficial partnerships.